agosin/proposalSAM/README.md

 DESCRIPTION

 Installation based on organic materials.
 In general terms, the piece installs a natural environment, with different elements such as plants, irrigation system, artificial sunlight, air supply and nutrient supply.
 It would be like a small electronic controlled greenhouse.
-The idea is to generate a micro sensitive biosystem that their operation (amount of water, soil nutrients, light and air) depends on external variables.
+The idea is  create a micro sensitive biosystem, that their operation (amount of water, soil nutrients, light and air) depends on external variables.
 Specifically of the real-time data of financial speculation, and generate links bewteen the variables of the piece and the variation in real time of some significative finanacial data.

 Questions/contradictions